vijaybhope07/Simple-DSA/README.md

 61. Program to Add Two Distances (in inch-feet) System Using Structures
 62. Program to Add Two Complex Numbers by Passing Structure to a Function

-# Thanks for your contributiona and also for participating in Hacktoberfest 2025✨🎉🎊🎉
+# Thanks for your contributions and also for participating in Hacktoberfest 2025✨🎉🎊🎉